Jeffrey Epstein’s ‘Pedophile Island’ Employees Shed Light On The Mysterious Compound

 — CBS News (@CBSNews) July 15, 2019

-Per CNN, Epstein’s case hit court Monday where the prosecution argued that the 66-year-old is a flight risk and the defense argued that he should be allowed to live in his Manhattan mansion before the trail.
+Per CNN, Epstein’s case hit court Monday, where the prosecution argued that the 66-year-old is a flight risk and the defense argued that he should be allowed to live in his Manhattan mansion before the trial.
 U.S. District Court Judge Richard M. Berman will decide on his ruling Thursday.

 If Epstein is allowed on bail, he will be put on electronic GPS monitoring and forced to de-register and ground his private jet.